React Apps with React, GraphQL, Flux, Relay (by Samer Buna from Pluralsight) (in progress!)

 - Relay Connection Model related to Pagination

-that store extra info/metadata (i.e. total number of records, or whether we have next page).
-Alledges
+- Similar to After/First Model but enhanced with edgeandnodethat store extra info/metadata (i.e. total number of records, or whether we have next page).
+Alledgeshave built-incursor

 - Example using Offset/Limit Model